Department: Personal Support

 We are seeking positive and enthusiastic Support Workers to work directly with our young people, helping them gain independence and have an enjoyable life.

-We are recruiting full time, part time permanent, and bank Social Workers across Peterborough.
+We are recruiting full time, part time permanent, and bank Support Workers across Peterborough.

 Working hours will vary and will be discussed at interview.
 This is a fast-paced role, so you will be required to be flexible with hours due to the support required.
 You will work on a rota basis throughout the week, weekends, and on bank holidays with sleep ins (sleep ins are a requirement to the role) as well.
 We plan our rotas in advance with the needs of the service.